windingwind/zotero-pdf-translate/README.md

 ## Usage
 Once you have the plugin installed simply, open any PDF in your collections.

 Select some text, the translation are shown.

+If Automatically Translation is disabled, use shortcut `T` or click button to translate selected text.

 Not the lauguage you want?
 The default tartget lauguage is `zh-CN`(Chinese Simplified).
 You can edit it in the Preference menu.